So What Is The Best Braid For Bass Fishing?

 My 3 Favourite Braids

 Out of all those braid companies out there, this has to be my number 1.
 With that being said, there are still 2 others I would quite happily use if I couldn’t get this amazing line.
 J Braid has never let me down.
 I don’t think I’ve ever had a wind knot either.
-I have been using the 20lb multicolour 300meter spool the one in the picture at the top of the page.
-This is also the top bass fishermen’s number choice when it comes to braid so it must be good.
-Click here to check availability
+I have been using the 20lb multicolour 300meter spool, the one in the picture at the top of the page.
+This is also the top bass fishermen’s number choice when it comes to the line, so it must be good.
+Click here to check availability.

 This has to be one of the most popular braids on the market.
-People will argue between Sufix and J Braid but in my opinion, they are both fantastic.
-There are various types of Sufix braid and to be totally honest I haven’t used them all so if I had to pick it would have to be the 832 version.
+People will argue between Sufix and J Braid, but in my opinion, they are both fantastic.
+There are various types of Sufix braid, and to be totally honest, I haven’t used them all, so if I had to pick, it would have to be the 832 version.
 Please make sure you get the right breaking strain line for the type of lure fishing you’re doing.
-The reason I mention this is because some of the spools the breaking strains are in KG, and some are in lbs??
+I mention this because some of the spools the breaking strains are in KG, and some are in lbs??
 No, I don’t know why.
 Click here to check availability.

 Yes, another great braid and also up there with the best.
 I used this line for years and have to say it has never let me down.
-Although I have had some horrendous wind knots but can not put that down to the braid.
+However, I have had some horrendous wind knots but can not put that down to the braid.
 This was down to poor line lay on my reel.
 You can read about wind knots on our page ‘How To Stop Wind Knots’.
 Click here to check availability.